Tips and recommendations on how to find the best hotels in China.

 Price range: Y20-100 (US$3-15)

-Budget hotels in Chinese cities tend to be near train and bus stations.
+Budget hotels and hostels in China tend to be near train and bus stations.
 Accommodation in this category ranges from run-down private rooms with bathroom to a bed in a dorm with a shared bathroom.

 Being a culture accustomed to little privacy, the cheaper ones will often rent individual beds in a room, meaning you might share your room with others.
 Often, they’ll try to put same-sex foreigners together.